turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Media/What Are Replaced Elements, and What Are Some Examples?.md

 ---
-title: What are Replaced Elements, and What Are Some Examples?
+title: What are Replaced Elements, and What are Some Examples?
 draft: false
 tags:
   - html